9 simple ways you can help veterans

 In times of war, exhausted combat units were removed from the battlefield to "stand down" in a place of relative security to rest.
 The Department of Veterans Affairs' Stand Down program is designed to help homeless veterans "combat" life on the streets.
 Stand Downs are usually one- to three-day events to provide food, shelter, clothing and health screenings to homeless and unemployed veterans.
 To find a Stand Down program in your community, contact your local VA hospital in the VA Medical Center Directory.

 A phone call can also make difference in the life of a veteran who is homeless or at risk of becoming homeless.
 Call 877-4AID-VET, or 877-424-3838, to be connected 24 hours a day, seven days a week with help at the VA.
-The VA has set a goal of eliminating homelessness among veterans by 2015.

 6. Send a care package or a letter

 Operation Gratitude has sent more than 1.5 million individually addressed care package to the military community.
 The packages are sent to current military members as well as veterans, wounded warriors and their caregivers.
 As more American troops return to civilian life, the Operation Gratitude veterans program has been growing.
 It also has a letter writing campaign encouraging everyone to write handwritten letters of gratitude to veterans.
-Over the next two years, Operation Gratitude hopes to provide a care package to every Vietnam veteran ahead of the 40th anniversary of the end of the Vietnam War.

 7. Help them take flight

-According to the Department of Veterans Affairs, an estimated 640 World War II veterans die every day.
 The Honor Flight Network helps veterans of the "greatest generation" make a free pilgrimage to the World War II Memorial on the National Mall in Washington.
 You can volunteer to escort these men and women on the flight to see this memorial.
 Honor Flight also helps terminally-ill veterans who served in any conflict visit memorials to those wars in Washington as well.

 8. Share their stories

 So many veterans' stories have been left untold, but the Library of Congress is collecting the tales of veterans of every war with the Veterans History Project.
 If you are related to a veteran or know one who has a story to tell, the Library of Congress wants to hear it.
 Help veterans share their stories before it's too late.
-For directions on how to get involved, check out the Veterans History Project.

 9. Say thank you